AndyJames11/First-Project/README.md

     * #### Returning visitor goals
         * As a returning visitor, I want to find contact information for the developer so I can get in touch with them if I have any questions.
-        * As a returning visitor, I want to see if the developer is looking for work.
+        * As a returning visitor, I want to see if there are any new images or videos added to the Gallery page.

     * #### Frequent visitor goals
         * As a frequent visitor, I want to see if there are any newly added pages or features.
-        * As a frequent visitor, I want to see if the developer is still open to work.
+        * As a frequent visitor, I want to see if the developer is open to work.

 * ## Design
     * #### Colour Scheme